See My Friends: Contemporary influence and legacy

 Lavezzoli recognises "See My Friends" as the first example of sustained Indian-style drone in rock and "the first pop song to evoke an Indian feel".
 The single was influential on the Kinks' contemporaries in the UK pop scene at a time when other musicians embraced Indian sounds.
 It anticipated the widespread popularity of raga rock, a style pursued by bands such as the Beatles, the Byrds and the Rolling Stones.

-London artist, writer and musician Barry Fantoni, a longstanding friend of Davies, recalled playing the track to the Beatles and cited this as the inspiration for them to incorporate drone in "Norwegian Wood", which also included a sitar part.
+London artist, writer and musician Barry Fantoni, a longstanding friend of Davies, recalled playing the track to the Beatles and cited this as the inspiration for them to incorporate drone in "Norwegian Wood (This Bird Has Flown)", which also included a sitar part.
 In his book Revolution in the Head, Ian MacDonald comments that while the song most likely did influence the Beatles, George Harrison's interest in Indian music had already begun by the summer of 1965, and the Kinks could equally have been influenced by the Beatles' "Ticket to Ride" when recording "See My Friends".
 Recorded in February that year and released as a single in April, "Ticket to Ride" used a subtle, drug-inspired drone suggestive of India, played on rhythm guitar, and a melody that MacDonald terms "raga-like".

 Pete Townshend of the Who considered "See My Friends"' use of drone to be more effective than anything similar in the Beatles' work.
 Townshend admitted to copying it when the Who recorded the My Generation track "The Good's Gone" later in 1965.
 Paul McCartney and Mick Jagger were also vocal in their appreciation of the Kinks' song.
 Dave Davies recalled meeting McCartney in London's Scotch of St. James nightclub and McCartney saying: "You bastards!
 How dare you!
 I should have made that record."

 In 1976, NME ranked "See My Friends" at number 90 in their list of the 100 best singles of all time.
 In 1992, The Wire included the song in their list of the "100 Most Important Records Ever Made"; the staff wrote that the "minor Kinks hit" was "the earliest of raga-pop drones, definitive in prophetic unlikeliness", adding that while bigger acts from the period are taken for granted, this song helps reveal that "the undercurrents are where the future is."

 "See My Friends" was included on Ray Davies's The Kinks Choral Collection, a 2009 album of choral renditions of the Kinks' hits by the Crouch End Festival Chorus.
 Performed by Davies and Spoon, the song was also the title track to another collection of re-recordings by Davies, See My Friends, released in 2010.